Latest News

 Kentucky State Capitol

-Often named one of the most beautiful capitols in the U.S., the Kentucky State Capitol is located in Frankfort.
-Designed by architect Frank Mills Andrews, the grand structure will command your attention from first glance.
+Often named one of the most beautiful capitals in the U.S., the Kentucky State Capitol is located in Frankfort.
+Designed by architect Frank Mills Andrews, the grand structure will command your attention at first glance.

-One of the most famous features of the Capitol building is its massive marble staircase, which is a great spot for a photo opp.
-Guided tours are offered, and a fantastic way to discover all of the wonderous design elements inside and out.
+One of the Capitol building’s most famous features is its massive marble staircase, which is a great spot for a photo opp.
+Guided tours are offered, and they are a fantastic way to discover all of the wonderful design elements inside and out.

 Red River Gorge